Children: The Invisible Casualties of Addiction

 Children’s Healthy Coping Skills Bridge Program During COVID-19

 While we are following Public Health Ontario protocols at our centres, we are offering a modified version of the Children’s Healthy Coping Skills Program, called the Children’s Bridge Program.
-This program involves four Zoom sessions, taking place on Saturdays, and is being offered at no cost.
+This program involves four Zoom sessions over the course of four weeks, and is being offered at no cost.
 Following the four sessions, children are invited to join Children’s Check-In (see below) for ongoing support.

 Adult Bridge Program During COVID-19

 While we are following Public Health Ontario protocols at our centres, we are offering a modified version of the parents/guardians/caregivers side of our Children’s Healthy Coping Skills Program, called the Adult Bridge Program.
-This program involves four Zoom sessions, taking place on Mondays at noon., and is being offered at no cost.
+This program involves four Zoom sessions over the course of four weeks, and is being offered at no cost.